uma-dev/GCP-course/notes.md

 - Solutions to those problems are: Remove any static ip address that is not used and create budget alerts.
 - A budget can send you email alerts about the limits of your budget.

+## Live migration
+- Whenever you need a system update (HW or SW) you can use Live migration.
+This means that your running instance is migrated to another host on the same zone.
+Also, this proccess doesn't change any attributes or properties of the VM.
+- Preemptible instances doesn't support this feature.
+- The way to configure the  live migration is through Availability Policy.